sysops-notes/sysops-notes.github.io/sections/ebs_and_efs.md

 * Volume is less than 1000GB (means IOPS is less than 3000) then it can burst to 3000 IOPS
 * If balance is 0 all the time
-	* increase volume size
+	* Increase volume size
-	* switch to IO1
+	* Switch to IO1
 * Monitor via CloudWatch the I/O credit

 ## Computing MB/s based on IOPS